Frenchie Parents, and Grandparents.

 AKC Mrs. Meati, she lives with my son next door (across the 10 acre pasture) and often pops in to visit.
 She likes to photo bomb other puppies pictures!
 She adores Aryne and does her best to not let her out of her sight.

 AKC Karrie, lives with my daughter as her shadow.
 She's very pregnant in 2 of the photos, "helping" Kim do paperwork.
-She adores Kim , sleeps with her and loves to go anywhere Kim does, although not a fan of car rides so Kim has started leaving her at home unless she's only coming here to work.
+She adores Kim , sleeps with her and loves to go anywhere Kim does, although not a fan of car rides if Kim gets in the car its worth it for her to jump in, she rides quitely in her seat and waits patiently for quick stops at the gas station.
+At home the rest of her pack likes to ride in the side by side for rides in the woods, Karrie however prefers to get her exercise and follow along from a safe distance, she has more stamina than you would think with her laid back personality.

 She is not as sensitive to heat because her nose is a bit longer, she can breathe great and gets to run around the farm and play as much as she wants.
 Her daughter Peanut is the same way.
 Even when its hot out they run around then jump in the baby pool to cool off, or head inside the house if they want air-conditioning or are done playing.